Moringa Leaf

 Moringa Leaf (Moringa oleifera Lam.) is a fast-growing pan-tropical tree native to the southern foothills of the Himalayas.
 Motark sources Moringa leaf material from established polyphenol-rich Indian supply chains in Kerala and Tamil Nadu, with primary processing colocated at origin to minimise post-harvest oxidation.

 Extraction is performed in GMP-aligned facilities through hydroalcoholic and water-based processes.
-Total polyphenols are characterised by HPLC against a reference standard, with a standard release specification of ≥ 5% w/w (typical 10:1 leaf extract).
-Higher-spec tiers (≥ 10%, ≥ 20%) and isothiocyanate-profiled fractions (glucomoringin / moringin) are available against the formulation brief.
+Total polyphenols are characterised by HPLC against a reference standard, with the standardisation tier set to the formulation brief.
+Isothiocyanate-profiled fractions (glucomoringin / moringin) are available against the same brief.

 Traditional use